marcushuangzhaoyi/pokedex_project/README.md

 # How to run
 The project is not deployed yet.
 Please go into the backend folder and run `python manage.py runserver`, then for the open the frontend folder and run `serve -s build` to run the build folder

+There is already a username and password you can used to log in:

+username:zhaoyihuang

+password:12345